francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintA/us003/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The ID card number of the collaborator need to be unique in the system.
-* **AC2:** The name of the collaborator can have maximum of 6 words.
+* **AC2:** The taxpayer identification number and the citizen card number should be valid.
-* **AC3:** The age of the collaborator is mandatory be greater than 18.
+* **AC3:** The name of the collaborator can have maximum of 6 words.
-* **AC4:** The email address need to have a prefix, "@" and a domain for example: "mail.com" (the domain need to have one ".")
+* **AC4:** The age of the collaborator is mandatory be greater than 18.
-* **AC5:** The phone number need to have 9 digits and can have an international validation.
+* **AC5:** The email address need to have a prefix, "@" and a domain for example: "mail.com" (the domain need to have one ".")
-* **AC6:** The collaborator must have at least the name, birthdate, admission date, address, contact info (mobile and email), ID doc type and respective number, should be provided by HRM
+* **AC6:** The phone number need to have 9 digits and can have an international validation.
-* **AC7:** When creating a collaborator with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC7:** The collaborator must have at least the name, birthdate, admission date, address, contact info (mobile and email), ID doc type and respective number, should be provided by HRM

 ### 1.4.
 Found out Dependencies